anoma/nspec/docs/arch/node/engines/shard_messages.juvix.md

 type KVSReadRequest := mkKVSReadRequest {
-  timestamp : TxFingerprint; -- we need the value at this logical timestamp key : KVSKey; -- the value corresponds to this key actual : bool; -- `true` iff we actually want a response (as opposed to just releasing a lock) };
+  timestamp : TxFingerprint; -- we need the value at this logical timestamp key : KVSKey; -- the value corresponds to this key actual : Bool; -- `true` iff we actually want a response (as opposed to just releasing a lock) };
 ```
 !!! todo